mhdthariq/go-ddos-tools/docs/README.md

 Welcome to the ddos-tools documentation!
 This directory contains comprehensive guides, references, and legal information for using this network stress testing toolkit.

+## 👤 About This Project

+**Created by:** Muhammad Thariq
+**Project Type:** Original Go implementation
+**Reference:** Inspired by MHDDoS Python project (extensively improved and rewritten)

+This is **not a direct port** but an independent implementation in Go with:
+- Complete architectural redesign for Go's concurrency model
+- 47 attack methods (expanded from original reference)
+- Cross-platform native binaries (Linux, Windows, macOS)
+- Modern Go 1.25+ features and optimizations
+- 7 interactive network analysis tools
+- Enhanced bypass techniques and additional capabilities

+All code is original work by Muhammad Thariq, written from scratch in Go with significant improvements over the reference methodology.

+**Created by Muhammad Thariq** - An original Go implementation inspired by MHDDoS Python project, with extensive improvements and enhancements.

 ## 📋 Quick Navigation

 ### Getting Started
 - **[Main README](../README.md)** - Project overview and quick start guide
 - **[USAGE.md](USAGE.md)** - Detailed usage instructions and examples
 - **[CONTRIBUTING.md](CONTRIBUTING.md)** - Guide for contributing to documentation
+- **[ATTRIBUTION.md](../ATTRIBUTION.md)** - Project authorship and acknowledgments

 ### Legal & Compliance
 - **[LEGAL.md](LEGAL.md)** - Comprehensive legal guidelines (READ FIRST!)